Long-time equilibration can determine transient thermality: Discussion

 In general, {\glocal} thermality naturally fits into the framework of quantum thermometry \cite{Pasquale_2018, Mehboudi_2019} and strong coupling thermodynamics \cite{Seifert_2016, Jarzynski_2017, Miller_2018Rev, Trushechkin_2022}.
 Performing spatially local thermometry \cite{Pasquale_2016, Campbell_2017, Hovhannisyan_2018, Pasquale_2018, Mehboudi_2019} measures a system's {\glocal} temperature irrespective of whether the system state is globally thermal or {\glocal}ly thermal (see Appendix~\ref{app:local_meas}).
 Such measured records give an operational meaning to {\glocal} temperatures.
 Moreover, when dealing with many-body systems with local Hamiltonians, all energetic quantities are already determined by local states.
-Thus, those strong-coupling thermodynamics results which are derived under the assumption of global thermality \cite{Miller_2018NC, Perarnau-Llobet_2018, Hovhannisyan_2020, Strasberg_2022, Trushechkin_2021, Henkel_2021, Anto-Sztrikacs_2022}, will naturally extend to {\glocal}ly thermal systems.
+Thus, those strong-coupling thermodynamics results which are derived under the assumption of global thermality \cite{Miller_2018NC, Perarnau-Llobet_2018, Hovhannisyan_2020, Trushechkin_2021, Henkel_2021, Anto-Sztrikacs_2022}, will naturally extend to {\glocal}ly thermal systems.
+Furthermore, all-time {\glocal} thermality may enable hydrodynamic treatment of nonequilibrium transport at strong coupling not only in the steady state \cite{Castro-Alvaredo_2016, Bulchandani_2017} but also in the transient. {\Glocal} thermality may also be useful in the study of local transfer in systems with non-commuting conserved charges \cite{Manzano_2022, Majidy_2023}.
+Lastly, maintained {\glocal} thermality might lead to a type of Markovianity and local detailed balance for some observables \cite{Strasberg_2023} under certain conditions.